top of page

 OK, so now for the food and wine.
 Below is a list of my top ten (10) favorite places to eat and hang out, as well as a few pro tips for getting the most of your time in the Eternal City.

-1. Roscioli Salumeria: Your First Stop (and Mine!)
 Alright, I’m not saying it’s a requirement, but I kick off every trip to Rome with lunch at Roscioli Salumeria.
 Picture this: a high-end Italian deli, but with a wine list that’s out of this world (more on Roscioli wine later).
 The vibe?
 Chill.
 Friendly.
 Fun.
 And the aroma?
-Oh that aroma of cheese and meats!
+Oh, that aroma of cheese and meats!
 I love sitting at the bar and chatting with fellow food lovers from all over the world.
-But don’t worry — there’s plenty of seating options if dining at the bar isn’t your thing.
+But don’t worry — there are plenty of seating options if dining at the bar isn’t your thing.
 My favorite dish is the spaghettone carbonara.
-It’s a stone’s throw from Campo de' Fiori and trust me, it's popular.
+It’s a stone’s throw from Campo de' Fiori, and trust me, it's popular.
 So, if you're planning to go, book early!

-2. Roscioli Rimessa: Wine, Pairings, and More Wine Okay, Roscioli’s got a second location (actually 4 within blocks of each other, including a relatively new one in New York City’s SOHO neighborhood) and it's all about wine.
+Okay, Roscioli’s got a second location (actually four within blocks of each other, including a relatively new one in New York City’s SOHO neighborhood), and it's all about wine.
 Imagine pairing fine Italian wines with classic Italian dishes.
-The servers are all trained sommeliers, but don’t worry, they’ll make you feel at tome.
+The servers are all trained sommeliers, but don’t worry, they’ll make you feel at home.
 In fact, ask for Lindsey, one of the owners, and tell her I sent you.
 Take your time here — it's meant to be a slow, indulgent experience.
-This where I learned that to truly enjoy Italian wine it must be accompanied by the right dishes.
+This is where I learned that to truly enjoy Italian wine, it must be accompanied by the right dishes.
 And by the way, they ship me organic and natural wines twice a year, so you know this place is legit.
 Book ahead, because it gets packed, and it’s right near Campo de' Fiori again.

 Wine pairing lessons at Roscioli Rimessa